uchicago-capp-30320/ShoulderToShoulder/README.md

 #### `frontend`

-The frontend development does not utilize a virtual environment, but instead requires the installation of nodejs.
-To install the necessary packages for the first time, follow these steps:
+The frontend development uses `npm` as its package manager.
+To use npm, you first need to install [nodejs](https://nodejs.org/en). (follow the installation instructions provided on the nodejs website, or run `brew install nodejs` in your terminal).
+Afterward, to install the necessary packages, follow these steps:

 <pre>
 ```
 cd frontend
-pip install nodejs
+npm install -g @angular/cli
 npm install
 ```
 </pre>

 This process only needs to be done once.
-Once the packages have been installed, `cd frontend` at any time to work on the frontend development.
+Once the packages have been installed, `cd frontend` at any time to develop in the frontend.

 #### `backend`